Political positions of Bam Aquino: Post-disaster laws

 He says that the country needs climate change laws that would likewise address post-disaster rehabilitation and help people and communities rebuild their homes and infrastructure after a calamity.

 Transport modernization

 Aquino says he is in favor of the Public Utility Vehicle Modernization Program, but says it also needs to be "humane".

 Social issues

 Aquino is in favor of the SOGIE Equality Bill and a bill on divorce, but says he has reservations for both.

 He says he does not support calls for a reimposition of the death penalty.

 On the legalization of medical marijuana, Aquino says he would want to read further studies about the ramifications of such a move in the country.

 The Constitution

 Aquino is also against any current movement urging changes to the Constitution, including those seeking to amend term limits to national posts.
 However, he says he approves of extensions of two more years to the three-year term limits for local officials.

+Media

+Amid debate on the effects of video games on children following the 2026 Tacloban school shooting, Aquino stated that he was against a total ban on video games and supported stricter age restrictions on mature-rated games.
+Aquino himself is an avid gamer and has previously lobbied in support of the country's video game industry, where he supported the recognition of Filipino gamers as national athletes, which the Games and Amusements Board eventually did in 2017.